School Condition Allocation

-Applications were made through the completion of the School Condition Allocation bidding Application form (MS Excel, 46KB)
+Applications should be made through the completion of the School Condition Allocation bidding Application Form (MS Excel 46KB)

 Additional guidance can be found at the end of this note.

-Establishments will be informed of the outcome of their bids by mid June 2018, following our formal internal approval processes.
+Establishments will be informed of the outcome of their bids by early June 2020, following our formal internal approval processes.

 In order for a bid to be considered as capital expenditure, the total project cost must be in excess of £10,000, in accordance with Cheshire East Council's Constitution.

 As available funds are limited, we request that submissions are fair and flexible and that establishments should be considerate that the level of school contribution to the scheme reflects school balance figures.
 The intention in doing this is the ensure that the limited funds the authority holds will go further and improve facilities for more children.